Uniquely qualified to advise and represent governmental and public entities.

 Juul / Altria Litigation

-Representing the State of Minnesota in its litigation against e-cigarette manufacturers, JUUL and Altria, for deceptively marketing their vaping products and targeting Minnesota’s youth.
+Represented the State of Minnesota, along with co-counsel at Robins Kaplan, in litigation and at trial, against e-cigarette manufacturers, JUUL and Altria, for deceptively marketing their vaping products and targeting Minnesota’s youth.
+This case achieved a $60.5 M settlement.

 Opioids: AG Litigation